What are the aims of this leaflet?

 Self Care (What can I do?)

-If you have recurrent attacks of herpes simplex, you may be able to avoid things that seem to trigger an attack, or make certain lifestyle alterations:
+If you have recurrent outbreaks of herpes simplex, you may be able to avoid things that seem to trigger them, or make certain lifestyle alterations:

 - Avoid sunlight on the affected area if you find it triggers outbreaks.